tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 An out-of-date Anaconda environment can create issues when trying to install new packages.
 Follow the below steps to update your conda environment.

 1. Deactivate your current conda environment.
 This is required in order to update the global conda environment.
-Be sure to quit any running applications such as Jupyter prior to deactivating the environment.
+Be sure to quit any running applications, such as Jupyter, prior to deactivating the environment.

     ```shell
     conda deactivate